jimburton/scrabble/chapters/Chapter5.md

 ------------------------------------------------
 "
 ```
-The Ai played the word ALEPH.
+The AI played the word ALEPH.
 At least that's a beginning :-)

 ## Tests